ichko/ichko.github.io/_posts/2020-03-27-transition-representations.markdown

 Which is what dynamic programming algorithms are known for -- trading speed for the price of memory.

-The main problem I see with this is having **nonstationary** inputs and outputs.
+One problem I see with this is having **nonstationary** inputs and outputs.
 Every optimization step changes the inputs and the outputs -- the state vectors.
 So the optimization procedure will be trying to hit a moving target.
 This can make training unstable, as seen in DQN, but there are ways which can